danne931/akka-dotnet-bank/README.md

 3. run eventstoredb container
 4. enable eventstoredb projections: make an empty JSON POST request to http://127.0.0.1:2113/projection/$by_event_type/command/enable
 5. navigate to the C# or FSharpWithAkka directories in this repo & dotnet run
-6. navigate to MockThirdPartyBankTransferReceiver and dotnet run
+6. navigate to MockThirdPartyBankTransferReceiver and dotnet run (*exclusive to F# app*)
 7. make POST requests to http://localhost:PORT/accounts to create accounts ex:
     ```
     {